50th anniversary of the People's Republic of China: Military Parade

 Armored forces and artillery accounted for 70% of the parade while the airborne portion was increased to 10%.

+Grand pageant (Mass pageant)

+After the military parade ended, mass pageant began.
+The mass pageant consisted of three themes, namely "Founding of the Country and Entrepreneurship", "Reform and Glory", and "Century of Soaring".
+A total of more than 100,000 people and 91 floats participated in the parade.

 Military bands and parade music

 Military bands in attendance

 A 1,100 piece band was present for the musical accompaniment to the parade.
 The bands were organized as follows: